 - Is one that you wish to have reviewed by IRB for grant review or other purposes.

-Please contact Matt Zembrzuski, the IRB coordinator (x3447) or Dr. David Haaga, the IRB Chair (x1718), with questions about research which does not require IRB review.
+Please contact Matt Zembrzuski, the IRB coordinator (x3447) with questions about research which does not require IRB review.